Dreamscape Entertainment

-Dreamscape Entertainment is a Philippine television production and entertainment company of ABS-CBN Studios, a division of ABS-CBN Corporation, that supplies telenovelas for its namesake television network ABS-CBN, and sister channels and online platforms.
-It was founded on August 17, 1992 by the late Roldeo T. Endrinal where he served as its head for almost 32 years until his death on February 3, 2024.
+Dreamscape Entertainment is a Philippine television production and entertainment company of ABS-CBN Studios, a division of ABS-CBN Corporation, that supplies teleseryes for its namesake television network ABS-CBN, and sister channels and online platforms.
+It was founded on August 17, 1992, by the late Roldeo T. Endrinal where he served as its head for almost 32 years until his death on February 3, 2024.

-While the main ABS-CBN network is currently off the air due to the expired broadcast franchise, Dreamscape Entertainment produce series on Kapamilya Channel (main ad interim replacement network), A2Z (airtime lease agreement with ZOE Broadcasting Network, Inc.), Kapamilya Online Live (web-based channel), TV5 (content agreement with MediaQuest Holdings), GMA Network (for Unbreak My Heart), iWant and TFC (streaming platform and international channel), as well as All TV (content agreement with Advanced Media Broadcasting System), Jeepney TV, Cine Mo!, Viu, Amazon Prime Video, Netflix, iQIYI and WeTV iflix distributed by ABS-CBN Studios.
+While the main ABS-CBN network is currently off the air due to the expired broadcast franchise, Dreamscape Entertainment produces series on Kapamilya Channel (main ad interim replacement network), A2Z (airtime lease agreement with ZOE Broadcasting Network, Inc.), Kapamilya Online Live (web-based channel), TV5 (content agreement with MediaQuest Holdings; since March 8, 2021), GMA Network (for Unbreak My Heart), iWant and TFC (streaming platform and international channel), as well as All TV (content and licensing agreement with Advanced Media Broadcasting System; since April 15, 2024), Jeepney TV, Cine Mo!, Viu, Amazon Prime Video, Netflix, WeTV iflix and iQIYI distributed by ABS-CBN Studios.
 While it started producing television dramas in 1992, Dreamscape only began to identify themselves in January 2013 to distinguish from Star Creatives (a division of Star Creatives Group, which also managed Star Cinema), another drama production unit of ABS-CBN Studios founded in 1997.

+On August 15, 2019, the production company shortened its name and logo from "Dreamscape Entertainment Television" to simply "Dreamscape Entertainment".
+However, the former continued to be used on some uses until the cast reveal of Batang Quiapo in 2023.

-List of television dramas produced by Dreamscape Entertainment
+List of series produced by Dreamscape Entertainment

 1990s

-Logo as Dreamscape Entertainment Television that was first used on January 14, 2013 when it began identify themselves to distinguish from Star Creatives, another drama production unit of ABS-CBN.
+Logo as Dreamscape Entertainment Television that was first used on January 14, 2013, when it began identify themselves to distinguish from Star Creatives (then known as Star Television from 1997 to 2014), another drama production unit of ABS-CBN Studios.